How to Get more Views on LinkedIn in 2021

 A post from a fitness influencer on Facebook, even if viral, is probably not relevant to 64-year-old Gerard, who is interested in hydroponic tomatoes and cycling.
 (Although, if the algorithm shows him this content, maybe there’s a reason…?).

-In short, the profile of the person to whom the content will be shown is essential.
+In short, the profile of the person to whom the content is shown is essential.

-But, once again, the algorithm can hardly read a post or watch a video and say to itself “This is for my good old Gérard du 59”.
+But, once again, the algorithm can hardly read a post or watch a video and say to itself “This is for good old 59 year old Gérard”.